 Not long after hitchBOT’s demise, an elderly man kicked a Pepper robot in a fit of rage, in a shop near Tokyo.

-The word “robot” is a modern one—a coinage of Karel Capek’s 1920 play, “R.U.R.,” but the concept has a prehistory that goes back to the mists of time.
+The word “robot” is a modern one—a coinage of Karel Capek that made its debut in his 1920 play, “R.U.R.”—but the concept has a prehistory that goes back to the mists of time.
 And as robots have evolved, so has our take on them.
-Long before they arrived in paperbacks and reels, they appeared in the texts of yore, royal courts, parades, carnivals and liturgies.
+Long before they arrived in paperbacks and reels, they appeared in the texts of yore, royal courts, parades, carnivals, and liturgies.

 The Middle Ages—a vast swath of history, with a temporal span of a millennium and a geographic range, extending from the Mongol Empire to the Byzantine Empire to the entire Islamic world as well as all of what we now call Europe—an era etched in our minds as one of blood and gore; famine and plague; serfdom; sorcery and dark arts is also replete with examples of automata (“self-moving manufactured objects.”)